Sign In / Sign Out

 - Map and Locations

-The Arizona State University Fellowship in Transdisciplinary Science supports a journalist for one month ($8,000 stipend) so that person can be on the frontlines of research to see how scientists grapple with the problems of today’s world and forge new directions in science.
+The Arizona State University Fellowship in Transdisciplinary Science supports a journalist for one month (30 calendar days) with a $8,000 stipend so that person can be on the frontlines of research to see how scientists grapple with the problems of today’s world and forge new directions in science.

-Fellowships will be topic specific but will reach across disciplines immersing the fellow in a rich environment of science, technology and the can-do attitude of ASU faculty towards problem solving.
-ASU’s Fall 2018 Fellowship will focus on sustainability/environmental sciences.
+Fellowships are topic specific but reach across disciplines immersing the fellow in a rich environment of science, technology and the can-do attitude of ASU faculty towards problem solving.
+ASU’s Fall 2019 Fellowship will focus on Earth and space exploration.